An Economy of Gifts

 Won’t people take advantage of this generosity and “use” Iona House?
 It’s certainly possible.
 Because Iona House is a relational organization, we are able to express healthy boundaries and retain the right to not extend a gift to someone in the future who has abused a previous gift.
 But our experience thus far has been that people love to give and that it is a joyful thing to both give and receive a gift.

 Wouldn’t it be simpler to just charge people what it costs to operate Iona House?
 Actually it wouldn’t.
 We have a very difficult time boiling everything down to fee-for-service cost basis because that’s not how we operate.
-Whether we have 100 people come for a retreat in a month or 10 people, the costs for us are only marginally different (food for retreats, cleaning costs, laundry, etc.).
+Whether we have 250 people come for a retreat in a month or 10 people, the costs for us are only marginally different (cleaning costs, laundry, etc.).
 The overall costs of staffing, insurance, animals, agriculture, utilities, maintenance, repairs / upkeep, and operations (which are the bulk of our ongoing costs) are going to be the same.
-Currently those costs total about $25,000-$30,000 a month / $300-350k a year.
+Currently those costs total about $30,000 a month / $350k a year.
 What we are doing is similar in many ways to how a church operates.
 Just as churches don’t charge per-seat / per-service, we don’t charge per-activity either.
-It’s helpful to point out that Iona House is not merely a “Christian airbnb” or a conference center.
-It has a vibrant ongoing life of prayer, activity, and community involvement that includes overnight guests but is not limited to such.
+It’s helpful to point out, again, that Iona House is not merely a “Christian airbnb” or a conference center.
+It is a community that has a vibrant ongoing life of prayer, activity, and local involvement that includes overnight guests but is not limited to such.
 Thus, although each retreat or activity costs us something, it’s not easily quantified and actually feels crass to attempt to do so.

 I feel stressed by all of this.
 I feel like I should give and I wish someone would just tell me what I should give.
 How do I know what is enough?
 Well, we certainly don’t want you to feel stressed.
 A gift is meant to do the opposite: to elicit gratitude and connectedness.
 For those who would like some guidance, the rule of thumb is give whatever gift would bring you joy.
 Don’t give anything beyond that.